dannyjnwong/dannyjnwong.github.io/_posts/2020-01-31-Trainees-and-Rotas-an-Assignment-Problem.md

 ## [8,]    0    0    0    0    0    0    1    0
 {% endhighlight %}

-The `lp.assign()` returns the solution of the match is a matrix.
+The `lp.assign()` returns the solution of the match as a matrix.
 There should be more than 1 permutation of the solution available but in this instance, the function only returns one permutation.
 We can then view the result.

 {% highlight r %}